Robaina/Pynteny/CONTRIBUTING.md

 Unsure where to begin contributing to Pynteny?
 You can start by looking for issues with the label [```good first issue```](https://github.com/Robaina/Pynteny/labels/good%20first%20issue).
 If you are unsure about how to set a developer environment for Pynteny, do take a look at the section below.
 Thanks!

-## Setting up a developer environment
+## Setting up a local developer environment

 Pynteny depends on packages that are not available in pip, namely [HMMER](https://github.com/EddyRivasLab/hmmer) and [Prodigal](https://github.com/hyattpd/Prodigal).
 These can be installed from the bioconda channel.
 Hence, to setup up a developer environment for Pynteny:

 1. Fork and download repo, cd to downloaded directory.
+You should work on the "dev" branch.

 2. Create conda environment with required dependencies: